 Should I upgrade to Windows 8?
-Many corporations have been rolling out Windows 7 over the past 2 years and I’m encouraging most Windows desktop users to move to Windows 7 while it is still available.
+Many corporations have been rolling out Windows 7 over the past 2 years and I’m encouraging most Windows desktop users to move to Windows 7 while it is still available through the OEM market (Dell, HP, PowerSpec, etc.).
 There are also great deals available this time of year, just watch what is pre-installed.
 If you’re intending to use a tablet or Windows Phone, Windows 8 would be fine but a touch screen is highly advised for Windows 8, much like adding a mouse was highly advised when the original graphics environment of Windows arrived.

 What is the best way to move to Windows 7?
-Since most of the hardware has changed a lot since XP was released, many users will want to invest in new hardware and use a simple transfer utility to move your data and settings from your Windows XP PC to your new Windows 7 PC.
+Since most of the hardware has changed a lot since XP was released, many users will want to invest in new hardware and use the Windows Easy Transfer Wizard to move your data and settings from your Windows XP PC to your new Windows 7 PC.
 Please contact me if you have questions regarding that utility.

 What about on-line backups?
 Are they worth it?
 Mozy and Carbonite are 2 options for backing up your data to “the cloud” (the Internet).
-Carbonite has been recently added as a link from this website with the addition of their HomePlus service that automates the use of an external hard drive.
-In addition to online backups of data to their cloud server.
-With the combination of a local hard drive for quick restoration of the operating system and applications, plus the on-line backup of current data – this is your quickest way back to “up and running”
+Carbonite has been recently added as a link from from our homepage to help people find it.
+They offer the combination of a local hard drive for quick restoration of the operating system and applications, plus the online backup of current data – this is your quickest way back to “up and running.”

 How can I see a review or provide a review for various service providers?
 Two social sites to look at are Yelp (to see reviews for various providers) and Google +1 “Google Plus One” (to give a review of a service provider).